-Part of the Directive 2014/94/EU Requirement Alternative f transport / Fuel (provided he NIR) Yes/ No ANNEX I: 1.
-Legal measures Information on legal measures, which may consist of legislative, regulatory or administrative measures to support the build-up of alternative fuels infrastructure, such as building permits, parking lot permits, certification of the environmental performance of businesses and fuel stations concessions. nation / Electricity, NG, LPG Yes ANNEX I: 2.
-Policy measures supporting the implementation of the national policy framework Information on those measures shall include the following elements: direct incentives for the purchase of means of transport using alternative fuels or for building the infrastructure, availability of tax incentives to promote means of transport using alternative fuels and the relevant infrastructure, use of public procurement in support of alternative fuels, including joint procurement, demand-side non-financial incentives, for example preferential access to restricted areas, parking policy and dedicated lanes, technical and administrative procedures and legislation with regard to the authorisation of alternative fuels supply, in order to facilitate the authorisation process.
-Road, water-maritime / Electricity, LPG Air Biofuels consideration of the need for renewable jet fuel refuelling points in airports within the TEN-T Core Network Air Biofuels N Annual public budget allocated for alternative fuels infrastructure deployment, broken down by alternative fuel and by transport mode (road, rail, water and air).
-Road, wa Yes ANNEX I: 3.
+Part of the Directive 2014/94/EU Requirement Alternative Mode of transport / Alternative Fuel (provided in the NIR) ANNEX I: 1.
+Legal measures Information on legal measures, which may consist of legislative, regulatory or administrative measures to support the build-up of alternative fuels infrastructure, such as building permits, parking lot permits, certification of the environmental performance of businesses and fuel stations concessions.
+Road, combination / Electricity, LNG, LPG ANNEX I: 2.
+Policy measures supporting the implementation of the national policy framework Information on those measures shall include the following elements: direct incentives for the purchase of means of transport using alternative fuels or for building the infrastructure, availability of tax incentives to promote means of transport using alternative fuels and the relevant infrastructure, use of public procurement in support of alternative fuels, including joint procurement, demand-side non-financial incentives, for example preferential access to restricted areas, parking policy and dedicated lanes, technical and administrative procedures and legislation with regard to the authorisation of alternative fuels supply, in order to facilitate the authorisation process. iter-maritime / tricity, LPG Yes consideration of the need for renewable jet fuel refuelling points in airports within the TEN-T Core Network Air Biofuels N Annual public budget allocated for alternative fuels infrastructure deployment, broken down by alternative fuel and by transport mode (road, rail, water and air).
+Road, water-maritime / Electricity ANNEX I: 3.
 Deployment and manufacturing support Annual public budget allocated to support manufacturing plants for alternative fuels technologies, broken down by alternative fuel and by transport mode.
 No Consideration of any particular needs during the initial phase of the deployment of alternative fuels infrastructures.
 No ANNEX I: 4.
-Research, technological development and Annual public budget allocated to support alternative fuels RTD&amp;D, broken down by fuel and by transport mode. eter-maritime / , LNG, hydrogen Yes Estimation of the number of alternative fuel vehicles expected by 2020, 2025 and 2030 Road / elec tricity, CNG, LNG, LPG Yes ANNEX I: 5.
-Targets Level of achievement of the national objectives for the deployment of alternative fuels in the different transport modes (road, rail, water and air) Road / elec tricity, CNG, LNG, LPG Yes and objectives Level of achievement of the national targets, year by year, for the deployment of alternative fuels infrastructure in the different transport modes Road / elec tricity, CNG, LNG, LPG Yes Information on the methodology applied to take account of the charging efficiency of high power recharging points All Electricity No ANNEX I:6 Alternative fuels infrastructure developments Changes in supply (additional infrastructure capacity) and demand (capacity actually used) Road, wat er-maritime / All Yes
+Research, technological development and Annual public budget allocated to support alternative fuels RTD&amp;D, broken down by fuel and by transport mode. ater-maritime / , LNG, hydrogen Yes Estimation of the number of alternative fuel vehicles expected by 2020, 2025 and 2030 Road / elec tricity, CNG, LNG, LPG Yes ANNEX I: 5.
+Targets Level of achievement of the national objectives for the deployment of alternative fuels in the different transport modes (road, rail, water and air) Road / elec tricity, CNG, LNG, LPG Yes and objectives Level of achievement of the national targets, year by year, for the deployment of alternative fuels infrastructure in the different transport modes Road / elec tricity, CNG, LNG, LPG Yes Information on the methodology applied to take account of the charging efficiency of high power recharging points All Electricity No ANNEX I:6 Alternative fuels infrastructure developments Changes in supply (additional infrastructure capacity) and demand (capacity actually used) Road, water-maritime / All Yes